Pristine Liftback: 1985 Toyota Celica GT – SOLD!

 When it comes to cars that were popular when new but have seemingly disappeared from local roadways, 1980s-era Toyota coupes and hatchbacks are high on the list.
-While some Supras have found their way into loving homes, the high rate of attrition is especially evident with cars like this 1985 Toyota Celica GT liftback, listed here on Craigslist in Madison, Connecticut with just 34,000 miles from new and appearing to be in rust-free condition despite living in the Northeast.
+While some Supras have found their way into loving homes, the high rate of attrition is especially evident with cars like this 1985 Toyota Celica GT liftback, recently listed on Craigslist in Madison, Connecticut with just 34,000 miles from new and appearing to be in rust-free condition despite living in the Northeast.
 The seller is asking $6,850 for this example, which is equipped with an automatic transmission.
 Checking the NADA Classic Value Guide reveals the seller has priced this Celica fairly, with a GT liftback model in top-shelf condition clocking in at $7,225.
-If you are serious about buying this well-preserved Celica, you can start the conversation by emailing the seller and when you do please remember to mention you saw their listing featured here on GuysWithRides.com.

 This is a third-generation Celica, known internally by Toyota as an A60 model.
 It represented a big shift design-wise from the prior model years, incorporating flip-up headlights and notchback coupe bodies, as was the rage by the time the 80s rolled around.
 The liftback continued to be a popular look for Celicas and Supras, carrying on a tradition of Toyota’s sportier models having the wide-opening third door.
 The Celicas, despite their racy looks, utilized fairly sedate-but-durable engines in the form of the 22R four-cylinder, a large engine by inline-four standards, but far from exotic.
 The good news?
 Parts availability is still quite good considering how many vehicles across Toyota’s lineup made use of this powerplant.